Sean Spicer Mocked After Spicy ‘Dancing With The Stars’ Premiere

 — Nancy Lee Grahn (@NancyLeeGrahn) September 17, 2019

 While Spicer was made fun of, he also received support from fans on Instagram.
-Several followers took to the comments section of a photo of Spicer on the official Dancing With the Stars Instagram page to commend him for doing something of his comfort zone.
+Several followers took to the comments section of a photo of Spicer on the official Dancing with the Stars Instagram page to commend him for doing something of his comfort zone.

 “After the remarks made because of who he was, I’m glad to see him having fun.
 I’m sure it wasn’t easy,” one fan wrote.

-Spicer has admitted he never saw himself on Dancing With the Stars.
+Spicer has admitted he never saw himself on Dancing with the Stars.

 “This wasn’t part of the plan,” Spicer told The New Yorker.
 “Frankly, I’m just making money, trying to enjoy life.”